CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It sends queries or uploads data to databases.

-- It creates a new table in the postgreSQL database.
+- It creates a new table in the PostgreSQL database.

-- It represents the `PDO_PGQSQL DSN` statement connecting to the postgreSQL database.
+- It represents the `PDO_PGQSQL DSN` statement that connects to the PostgreSQL database.

 /// type=SS, answer=[3]